 Policies and Links

-USDA.gov maintains Accessibility Statement page which can be accessed at:
+USDA.gov maintains the Accessibility Statement page which can be accessed at:

 Freedom of Information Act

 The Freedom of Information Act (FOIA), which can be found in Title 5 of the United States Code, section 552, was enacted in 1966 and provides that any person has the right to request access to federal agency records or information.
 All agencies of the United States government are required to disclose records upon receiving a written request for them, except for those records that are protected from disclosure by the nine exemptions and three exclusions of the FOIA.
 This right of access is enforceable in court.
 The federal FOIA does not, however, provide access to records held by state or local government agencies, or by private businesses or individuals.
 All states have their own statutes governing public access to state and local records; state agencies should be consulted for further information about them.

 USDA maintains a FOIA home page which can be accessed at:

 On January 18, 2007, the President issued Executive Order 13422, "Amendment to Executive Order 12866 for Regulatory Planning and Review."
 On that same day, the Office of Management and Budget (OMB) issued a final Bulletin entitled, "Agency Good Guidance Practices."
 The primary focus of the Executive Order and Bulletin is to increase the quality and transparency of agency guidance practices and the significant documents produced through them.

 Most information presented on the USDA Web site is considered public domain information.
 Public domain information may be freely distributed or copied, but use of appropriate byline/photo/image credits is requested.
 Attribution may be cited as follows: "U. S. Department of Agriculture."